tum-esi/common-coding-conventions/Readme.md

 ### Do not change the same variable in steps but compose once from parts

-Within a function, do not modify the same variable in several steps, e.g. by summing up an amount using `total += ...` multiple times.
+Within a subprogram, do not modify the same variable in several steps, e.g. by summing up an amount using `total += ...` multiple times.
 Instead, call functions that return some part of the final value and then compose the final value of these parts in one instruction at the